 "A 5-mm Hg increase in systolic blood pressure by drinking two canned beverages may cause clinically significant problems, particularly in patients with heart disease or hypertension," said Yun-Chul Hong, MD, PhD, study author and chair of the department of preventive medicine and director of the Environmental Health Center at Seoul National University College of Medicine in South Korea.
 A 20-mm Hg increase in blood pressure doubles your risk of heart disease.

-Studies in the lab find that BPA has the ability to accelerate fat-cell differentiation, disrupt pancreatic functioning, and cause insulin resistance, leading to obesity problems.
+Studies in the lab find that BPA accelerates fat-cell differentiation, disrupt pancreatic functioning, and cause insulin resistance, leading to obesity problems.
 A recent Chinese study published in The Journal of Clinical Endocrinology & Metabolism found adults with the highest level of BPA were 50 percent more likely to be fatter, with a body mass index in the overweight or obese category.
 Study participants with high BPA levels were also 28 percent more likely to harbor dangerous abdominal fat.

 "This human study, together with the previous studies that show relationships between BPA exposures and obesity or other metabolic endpoints, are concerning because they suggest that there are no 'safe' populations—even adults may be affected by low-level exposures to this chemical," BPA expert Laura N. Vandenberg, PhD, postdoctoral fellow of regenerative and developmental biology at Tufts University, told Rodale News when the study was released.

-Research presented at the International Society of Endocrinology and the Endocrine Society 2014 meeting indicated that human cancer cells grow faster and respond less to an approved cancer-fighting drug when they've been exposed to various levels of BPA.
+Research presented at the International Society of Endocrinology and the Endocrine Society 2014 meeting indicated that various levels of BPA disrupted cancer treatment, because human cancer cells grow faster and respond less to an approved cancer-fighting drug when they've been exposed to BPA.
 "Routine exposures to common environmental chemicals like BPA appear to contribute to breast cancer cell progression and to diminish drug-treatment efficacy," says Gayathri Devi, PhD, of Duke University.

 Devi explains that treatment ineffectiveness is worse for patients with inflammatory breast cancer, a rare but more aggressive form of cancer that has some of the lowest survival rates.
 "Cancer patients must understand there's a component in their daily lives that could influence their treatment outcome," Devi says.

-The canned food of today could impact the health of your great-great grandchildren!
+The canned food you eat can have multi-generational effects, and could impact the health of your great-great grandchildren!
 A recent study published in the journal Endocrinology studied the trans-generational effects of BPA on mice.
 Compared to a mother mouse who ate BPA-free food, the who ate BPA-laced food gave birth to less social, more isolated pups.
 Some of the behavioral changes they observed in mice while studying the different generations exposed to BPA included symptoms associated with autism and attention-deficit hyperactivitiy disorder.
 Genetically speaking, BPA exposure changed how estrogen receptors switched on and off.